bestia-dev/mem6_game/mem6/README.md

 Rust has much more freedom to group code in different ways.
 So that is best suits the problem.
 I splitted the rendering pages and that into sub-components.
 And then I splitted the User Actions by the Status1 to easy follow the flow of the game.

+## State machine

-I try to use the philosophy od "state machine" because is easier to follow.
+I try to use the philosophy of "state machine" because it is easier to follow.
+All is dependent on the state of the data and not on the chronological events.
+Any event can change the state/data.
+Then another piece of code will do the rest based on the state/data.
+The data can come from different places: user input, fetch from web, url/hash, localstorage.
+It doesn't matter.
+All the data must first go into the state/data.
+Then some other code makes decision based on the state/data.
+The app is divided in 2 ways:

+- visually it is divided in pages and page components
+- behaviorally is divided into pages and game_state

 ## Clippy